High-Grade Zinc Oxide Projects in Peru

 This profile is part of a paid investor education campaign.*

-The Bongará Zinc Mine is counted among the world’s highest grade zinc deposits.
-The mine was in production from 2007 to 2008, but shut down due to the global financial crisis and the resulting decrease in price of zinc.
-Bongará produced zinc grades greater than 20 percent, from at or near surface, and achieved recoveries over 90 percent.
+The Bongará Zinc Mine is counted among the world’s highest-grade zinc deposits.
+The mine was in production from 2007 to 2008, but was shut down due to the global financial crisis, resulting in a drop in zinc prices.
+Bongará produced zinc grades greater than 20 percent from at or near surface and achieved recoveries over 90 percent.
 The Charlotte Bongará project has excellent exploration potential with multiple near-surface, high-grade drill intercepts of zinc oxides.

 Zinc One’s acquisition of both projects marks the first time that these two properties have been controlled by a single operator.
-Zinc One’s unilateral control means that the area’s resource can finally be properly delineated.
-The company has access to extensive data and technical work for each dating back as far as the 1990s.
-Historical data should expedite the path to production, with Zinc One planning to reach this goal as early as 2020.
+Zinc One’s unilateral control means that the area’s resource can be properly delineated.
+The company has access to extensive data and technical work for each dating back to the 1990s.
+Historical data should help expedite the path to production.

 The company reached a significant milestone in July 2017 with the signing of the surface access agreement with the Yambrasbamba community.
-With the agreement in place, Zinc One was able to begin updating the environmental baseline study the company needs to complete in order to submit the Environmental Impact Assessment for further drill permits.
+With the agreement in place, Zinc One is able to begin updating the environmental baseline study needed to submit an environmental impact assessment to obtain further drill permits.

-Zinc One foresees ample blue sky potential in the region as well as a result of historical data and the findings of the recently completed sampling done in 2017-2018.
-Management is confident that the updated data will increase the Bongará Zinc Mine’s already impressive historic resource estimate and is looking to explore the mine’s Campo Cielo region where more high-grade zinc oxide mineralization has been discovered.
-There is also the potential for zinc sulphide deposits found in geologically deeper zones.
+Zinc One foresees ample blue-sky potential in the region as well.
+Management is confident that the updated data will increase the Bongará zinc mine’s historic resource estimate.
+The company is also looking to explore the mine’s Campo Cielo region, where more high-grade zinc oxide mineralization has been discovered.
+There is also the potential for zinc sulfide deposits found in geologically deeper zones.

-At the Charlotte Bongará Project, further exploration is needed to delineate the high-grade zinc oxide mineralization present on surface with the potential for numerous other mineralization in the area.
-This suggests Zinc One is peering down a well-stocked pipeline.
+At the Charlotte Bongará project, further exploration is needed to delineate the high-grade zinc oxide mineralization present on surface.
+The area also has the potential to host numerous types of mineralization.

 - Among a select few new zinc companies with near-term production potential.